mitTheos/KLORTHEOS/FIRMWARE/zmk/readme.md

 # ZMK CONFIG FOR THE KLOR SPLIT KEYBOARD

-[Here](https://github.com/Lefuneste83/KLOR/tree/main/FIRMWARE/qmk_rp2040/klor) you can find the QMK config for the KLOR for RP2040.\
+[Here](https://github.com/Lefuneste83/KLOR/tree/main/FIRMWARE/qmk_rp2040/klor) you can find the QMK config for RP2040.\
 [Here](https://github.com/Lefuneste83/KLOR/tree/main/FIRMWARE/zmk) you can find the ZMK config files for NiceNanoV2.

 KLOR is a 36-42 key column-staggered split keyboard.
 It supports a per key RGB matrix, encoders, OLED displays, a Pixart Paw3204 trackball and four different layouts, through brake off parts.